vishal-vetcha/solar-rooftop-pv-pipeline/README.md

 └── logs/        # Execution logs

-**RUNNING THE PIPELINE WITH DOCKER**
-Docker ensures a fully reproducible environment with no dependency conflicts.

-Step 1 — Build Docker Image

-command:
-docker build -t solar-pv-pipeline .

-Step 2 — Run Pipeline Using Docker

-docker run --rm \
-  -v <PATH_TO_FOLDER_CONTAINING_EXCEL>:/app/input \
-  -v $(pwd)/output:/app/output \
-  solar-pv-pipeline \
-  python run_pipeline.py \
-  --input /app/input/<REPLACE WITH YOUR_EXCEL_FILENAME>.xlsx

-EXAMPLE:(JUST AN EXAMPLE, RUN WITH CORRECT FILE PATH FOLLOWING ABOVE GUIDELINES) docker run --rm \
-  -v /home/user/data:/app/input \
-  -v $(pwd)/output:/app/output \
-  solar-pv-pipeline \
-  python run_pipeline.py \
-  --input /app/input/sites.xlsx

-**IMPORTANT**
-1) Replace <REPLACE WITH FILE PATH CONTAINING THE EXCEL FILE> with the folder containing your Excel file
-2) Replace <REPLACE WITH YOUR_EXCEL_FILENAME> with the file name of the excel sheet

-Important Notes for Evaluators

-The Excel file can be named anything
-Just ensure the filename matches what you pass to --input Outputs are always written to the repository’s output/ directory No additional configuration is required

-📂 **Output Location (Automatic)**

-After execution, results will be available at:

-output/
-├── json/
-├── overlays/
-└── logs/

 **Training logs and metrics across epochs are provided under the `training_logs/` directory as a CSV file.**